Published in Marketing and Strategy Terms by MBA Skool Team

 Mail questionnaire is a form of questionnaire which is mailed to targeted individuals, which has a collection of questions on a particular topic asked to them as a part of interview or survey which is used for conducting research on that topic.
-Questions asked in questionnaire are generally dependent on knowledge of targeted individuals and are related to topic under research.
+Questions asked in the mail questionnaire are generally dependent on knowledge of targeted individuals and are related to topic under research.

-The advantages of mail questionnaire is that identity of individual filling the responses of questionnaire can be kept anonymous thus getting genuine replies from respondent.
+1. They identity of individual filling the responses of questionnaire can be kept anonymous thus getting genuine replies from respondent.
 Also biasness in answers due to interviewer can be avoided.

 2. It has more geographical reach and many respondents who otherwise could not have been part of survey can also reply their views in it.

 3. With no interviewer required manpower requirement is less and also this technique is less time and money consuming compared to interviews.

 It has its fair share of disadvantages.
 Some drawbacks are:

 1. The response rate of these questions is very less as respondents are having no incentive for taking the questionnaire.

 2. Also most of the times these land up in Spam box of respondent and ignore it.

 3. The questions can be interpreted differently by different individuals and may lead to ambiguity in responses.